datajoint/datajoint-github-page/gettingstarted.md

 # Before you start

-Make sure that you corretly [installed DataJoint](/installation.md).
+Make sure that you correctly [install DataJoint](/installation.md).

 # Define how you data is organized: Create a Schema